Clarity-Digital-Twin/brain-go-brrr/docs/05-deployment/FAILURE_MODE_ANALYSIS.md

 # Failure Mode Analysis for Brain-Go-Brrr

+**Current Status**: Basic error handling implemented, comprehensive failure analysis planned

 ## Executive Summary

-This document provides a comprehensive analysis of potential failure modes in the Brain-Go-Brrr EEG analysis pipeline, along with detection strategies, mitigation approaches, and recovery procedures.
-Given the medical nature of the application, we prioritize patient safety and result reliability.
+This document analyzes potential failure modes in the Brain-Go-Brrr EEG analysis pipeline.
+Note: This is research software, not a clinical system.
+Failure modes are documented for reliability, not patient safety compliance.

 ## Critical Failure Categories